 Writing by Lilla Bényi

 Pockets on women's clothing carry an extremely important message, as they also symbolize gender equality, ensuring women's independence.
-To get a better idea of this, we need to study the history of fashion, which reveals significant aspects of women's policy.
+To get a better idea of this, we need to study the history of fashion, which reveals significant aspects of women's politics.

 These pockets were conveniently accessible to men (as they were placed on coats, vests, trousers), while they were fitted to women under their petticoats in a way that was difficult to access.
 Thus, women were not allowed to disclose their personal belongings until the end of the 18th century, when the use of purses became widespread.
 However, these small decorative bags were not suitable for storing money and valuables - according to this, women do not need a functional pocket because they do not have access to property.

-It is clear from this that the pockets are in line with the current images of women, in which social policy actually plays a major role .
+It is already clear from this that the pockets are in line with the current images of women, in which social policy actually plays a major role .
 This is well illustrated by the fact that as the industry needed less female labor , governments began to promote the work that women did for free in the household.
 Traditional gender roles have thus come to the fore, to which the pockets have also adapted.
 Unfortunately, to this day, smaller pockets are found on women's clothing.

 In addition to functionality, at Print, we also keep women's independence in mind when designing large pockets for women's pieces.

 You will find these women's products in this collection .